Written by Jenny McWhirter on 02 / 02 / 2016

 Not a skilled skier?
 The dunes can still provide you with a day’s entertainment through the sport of dune boarding.
 Probably, the most fun I’ve had in the sand.
 You lie on a board at the top of a dune and then one, two, three you push yourself down and if you’re a lover of adrenaline can reach up to 60 miles an hour!

 From diamond trade legacies, to fossilized trees to sandboarding - these are just some of the gems that Namibia has to offer.
-If you like the sound of all this, why not book on to our 6-week program to Namibia that leaves in May?
+If you like the sound of all this, why not book onto our Namibia gap year program?

 on 02 / 02 / 2016